ethereum/EIPs/EIPS/eip-draft_bitwise_shifts.md

 ### `0x1c`: `SHR` (logical shift right)

-The `SHR` instruction (logical shift right) pops 2 values from the stack, `arg1` and `arg2`, and pushes on the stack the second popped value `arg2` shifted to the right by the number of bits in the first popped value `arg1` with zero fill.
+The `SHR` instruction (logical shift right) pops 2 values from the stack, `arg1` and `arg2`, and pushes on the stack the first popped value `arg1` shifted to the right by the number of bits in the second popped value `arg2` with zero fill.
 The result is equal to

 ```
-arg2 udiv 2^arg1
+arg1 udiv 2^arg2
 ```

 Notes: